 Now is a good time to download the Illinois Licensed Clinical Counselor application or Professional Counselors application.
 The applications have instructions for all documentation indicating all Illinois counseling licensure requirements have been met and necessary fees to be attached.

 You can download the necessary application from the following Illinois Department of Financial and Professional Regulations webpage.

-The Illinois Department of Finance and Professional Regulation will then review your application.
-Once your application has been approved, you will then need to download the application for the National Counseling Examination (NCE) and the National Clinical Mental Health Counseling Examination (NCNMHCE) or the Examination of Clinical Counselor Practice (ECCP).
+The Illinois Department of Finance and Professional Regulation reviews your application.
+Once your application has been approved, download the application for the National Counseling Examination (NCE) and the National Clinical Mental Health Counseling Examination (NCNMHCE) or the Examination of Clinical Counselor Practice (ECCP).